-Argentina is a recipient of foreign aid, which primarily supports democratic stability (see Political and Social Relations), HIV/AIDS prevention, and border security efforts.
-In 2025, Argentina received about \$12 million in official development aid, with \$4.7 million from the US.
+Argentina is a recipient of foreign aid, which primarily supports democratic stability (see p.
+5-6 of Political and Social Relations), HIV/AIDS prevention, and border security efforts.
+In 2022, Argentina received about \$9 million in official development aid, with \$3.8 million from the US.
 Other major donors include the World Bank and issue-specific non-governmental organizations.